michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 2.1.1 =
+* Changed: the post type check list to display post types' labels instead of their slugs.
 * Changed: the vDelimiter elements to be inserted after the vAfterInputTag elements.
 * Changed: the footer text links to have title attributes with script descriptions.
 * Removed: the script version number in the footer text link and moved it to be displayed in the title attribute.